 Cost: Varies.
 Minimal for meds; more expensive for dermatology appointments and allergy shots

-Long-Term Treatment: Medicine and/or shots to control symptoms and nail caps to prevent injury.
+Long-Term Treatment: Daily allergy meds, Redonyl to help with skin itchiness and Predinisolone for flareups.
+Could also opt for shots to control symptoms and nail caps to prevent injury.

 Case Study: Ava